mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 To reproduce the same results, execute the scripts located in the `Step03_Stage03_Part01_Cleaning_NDC` directory sequentially.

-## Stage 3 - Part 2: Correcting and Merging Lab Data from Chemistry, Hematology, and Blood Gas
+## Sub-step 3 - Part 2: Correcting and Merging Lab Data from Chemistry, Hematology, and Blood Gas

 In this step, we integrated and processed data from the `2_Chemistry`, `2_Hematology`, and `2_Blood_Gas` tables.
 The goal was to consolidate these datasets, refine the fluid types, and enhance the labeling for clearer analysis.